philstutorials/philstutorials.github.io/CPSC359.md

 On Thursday we will create various flip-flops.

 ### October 16th and 18th:
-On Tuesday we will analyse a sequential circuit.
+On Tuesday we will analyze a [sequential circuit](https://philstutorials.space/_data/analyze_this.circ "Logisim file download")
+.

 On Thursday we will design and implement a sequential circuit.